Hard Truth

 1. Popes, Bishops, Cardinals and Priests are usually forbidden to marry in the Catholic church.
 This causes confusion among Protestants because Peter was married (Mark.
 1: 29-31).
 In addition, the Priest Zacharias was married (Luke.
 1: 5,13).
 Bishops are permitted to marry (1 Timothy 3:2) as are Deacons (1 Timothy 3:11).

-4. Catholics call some of their spiritual leaders “Father.”
-This is a concern to some Protestants because Jesus recommend against this practice (Matthew 23:9).
+3. Catholics call some of their spiritual leaders “Father.”
+This is a concern to some Protestants because Jesus recommends against this practice (Matthew 23:9).